7Vivek/User-Response-Prediction-System/README.md

 - In this project, we will work with the advertising data of a marketing agency to develop a machine learning algorithm that predicts if a particular user will click on an advertisement.

+<h3> 📂 Dataset </h3>

 - The data consists of **10** variables:

 **'Daily Time Spent on Site', 'Age', 'Area Income', 'Daily Internet Usage', 'Ad Topic Line', 'City', 'Male', 'Country', Timestamp' and 'Clicked on Ad'.**

-- The primary variable we are interested in is ```' Clicked on Ad'```.
+- The primary variable we are interested in is ```'Clicked on Ad'```.

-This variable can have two possible outcomes: 0 and 1, where 0 refers to a user who didn't click the advertisement, while one refers to the scenario where a user clicks the ad.
+<i>This variable can have two possible outcomes: 0 and 1, where 0 refers to a user who didn't click the advertisement, while one refers to the scenario where a user clicks the ad.</i>

 - We will see if we can use the other **9** variables to accurately predict the value **'Clicked on Ad'** variable.